fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

       # Or set a single attribute by key or by index:
       feat.setAttribute('name', 'hello')
       feat.setAttribute(0, 'hello')
-      feat.setGeometry(QgsGeometry.fromPoint(QgsPoint(123, 456)))
+      feat.setGeometry(QgsGeometry.fromPointXY(QgsPointXY(123, 456)))
       (res, outFeats) = layer.dataProvider().addFeatures([feat])

 Delete Features
 ---------------

-To delete some features, just provide a list of their feature IDs
+To delete some features, just provide a list of their feature IDs.

 .. code-block:: python